-- [1] The Ministry of the Attorney General (the ministry) received a request under the Freedom of Information and Protection of Privacy Act (FIPPA or the Act) for records related to a specific file number. - [2] The ministry identified 25 pages of responsive records and issued a decision granting partial access.
-The ministry withheld some records pursuant to section 49(a) (discretion to refuse requester's own information), in conjunction with sections 19(a) and 19(b) (solicitor-client privilege) of the Act. - [3] The ministry also withheld records that it identified as not responsive. - [4] The requester (now the appellant) appealed the ministry's decision.
+- [1] The Ministry of the Attorney General (the ministry) received a request under the Freedom of Information and Protection of Privacy Act (FIPPA or the Act) for records related to a specific file number. - [2] The ministry identified ten pages of responsive records and issued a decision granting partial access.
+The ministry withheld some records pursuant to section 49(a) (discretion to refuse requester's own information), in conjunction with sections 19(a) and 19(b) (solicitor-client privilege) of the Act. - [3] The requester (now the appellant) appealed the ministry's decision. - [4] Mediation did not resolve the issues in this appeal.
+Accordingly, this file was transferred to the adjudication stage of the appeals process where an adjudicator conducts an inquiry.
+I sought representations of the ministry initially, which are enclosed.